2025 in spaceflight: Satellite technology

 ISRO successfully completed the docking of two SpaDeX satellites (SDX-01 & SDX-02) in the early hours of 16 January 2025.
-Docking of two vehicles in space has previously only been achieved by the Soviet Union/Russia, United States, ESA, and China.
+With this success, India became one of the few countries in the world to have achieved a successful in-space docking using indigenous technology.

 Kuiper Systems, Amazon's satellite internet subsidiary, has started initial launches.
 It plans a constellation of over 3,000 satellites.
 The launches will occur on Atlas V, Falcon 9, Vulcan Centaur, Ariane 6 and New Glenn launch vehicles.

 Guowang, a Chinese satellite internet constellation, has started regular launches.
 A constellation of over 13,000 satellites in low-Earth orbit is expected by the project's end.

 NASA-ISRO Synthetic Aperture Radar (NISAR), a joint project between NASA and ISRO to co-develop and launch a dual-frequency synthetic aperture radar satellite that is used for remote sensing was launched on 30 July 2025.
 It is notable for being the first dual-band radar imaging satellite.

 ESA launched four new missions for the EU's Earth observation programme Copernicus.
 The atmosphere-monitoring Sentinel-4A and Sentinel-5A launched in July and August aboard other European satellites in a two-missions-one-satellite approach, while the radar missions Sentinel-1D and Sentinel-6B launched as standalone spacecraft in November.
-ESA also launched another Earth observation satellite of its FutureEO programme, the radar-equipped Earth Explorer 7 Biomass for monitoring carbon storage in forests.
+ESA also launched two new Earth observation satellite missions of its FutureEO programme, the radar-equipped Earth Explorer 7 Biomass for monitoring carbon storage in forests and a pair of HydroGNSS satellites for GNSS reflectometry, the first Scout-type mission of the programme.
 Furthermore, the ESA-supported Earth observation constellations AIX, HiVE, and IRIDE launched their first satellites in 2025.